MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ## Best practices and tips

 - Start recording from a well-known place, like the role center.
-Playback will always start from current page.
-It will not automatically be to ensure that page is opened.
+Playback always starts from current page.
-When selected a value in a grid, it best to filter it down so that the desired value is the first one.
+- When you select a value in a grid, filter it so that the desired value is the first one.
-Create new entities to use in a test
+- Create new entities to use in a test hwnever possible.
+For example, create a new customer to use in the new sales order test.
-I.e., create new customer to use in the new sales order Avoids dependencies on data that may not be there Break down recording to small parts for easier maintenance Recording 1: setup user
+- Avoid dependencies on data that might not be available during playback.
+- Break down recording to small parts for easier maintenance, for example:
+  - Recording 1: setup user.
-Recording 2: create customer
+  - Recording 2: create customer.
-Recording 3: create sales order
+  - Recording 3: create sales order.
-Recording 4: post sales order
+  - Recording 4: post sales order.